Why it is important to teach your child about their cultural heritage

 So, however you decide to learn your child’s DNA is up to you.
 But what then?
 How do you incorporate their ethnic heritage into their lives?

-Introducing your child to their heritage is easy
+Introducing your child to their cultural heritage is easy

-You don’t have to go to the extreme when introducing your child to their ethnic heritage, unless you really want to.
+You don’t have to go to the extreme when you teach your child about their cultural heritage, unless you really want to.

-I suggest starting with some simple things, like cooking a traditional dish from your child’s region of origin!
+I suggest starting with some simple things when you teach a child about their cultural heritage, like cooking a traditional dish from your child’s region of origin!

 My children enjoy Lumpia.
 It’s a traditional Filipino dish.
 It’s more than just food to us, though.
 It’s a connection to their ethnic roots; it’s a connection to the grandmother they never got to meet.
 It’s a conversation starter that always brings the family to the map or the globe after dinner to talk about where the Philippine Islands are, what kind of transportation someone might use to travel there, and what family members they have that live there.